 We found this out when we saw two men approaching the campsite dressed in loincloths made of animal skins.
 One was carrying a big leather bag on his back, almost reminiscent of a quiver, but with different lengths and sharpnesses of sticks inside it.
 We all looked up in silence, confusion, and awe, wondering what we were to do.

 Our tour guide was not far behind, wearing a button-up and a hat, but was conversing with the bushmen in their native clicking tongue (the language actually has different types of tongue clicks in it).
 He motioned for us to follow.

 Around the corner there were even more traditionally clad bushmen and women, two with little babies clinging to their backs within leather sarongs.
 After following them all in a line into the bush, still in the same slightly confused and awe-struck silence, we gathered together.
-The tour guide gave us a little introduction; he translated that the bushmen welcomed us to the tour and they were to show us some of their traditional ways of living.
+The tour guide gave us a little introduction; he translated that the bushmen welcomed us to the tour and they were to show us some of their traditional San Bushmen culture and lifestyle.
 He encouraged us to take photos and ask questions to him to ask them; they spoke no english but did adorably attempt to repeat our names when we introduced ourselves!

 So, we made our way into the bush, following their bare feet and short wrap clothes with our closed-toed shoes and long pants.
 They took turns digging up certain roots to show us, explaining things all in their native tongue which were soon translated by our guide.

 There were certain roots and plants that they used to: heal a stomach ache, help diarrhea or constipation, ease a headache, wash their hands (a certain root even produced soapy suds!), help to become pregnant or more fertile (get me away from this root please 😉 ), clean their teeth, and even a root to chew for a month that would prevent malaria for the season.
 Wow!!